-23. Will a local court intervene to assist arbitration proceedings seated in its jurisdiction?
+23. Will the local courts intervene to assist arbitration proceedings seated in their jurisdiction?

 A court is only permitted to intervene in arbitration proceedings to the extent expressly permitted by the Arbitration Act (section 1(c), Arbitration Act), for example to: